radiantlab/HDRICalibrationTool/README.md

 Prerequisite: [HDRGen](http://www.anyhere.com/), [Radiance](https://www.radiance-online.org/).

 ### Windows
+This app has been tested on Windows 10.
 For Windows users, unzip the code, and in the root directory, run the executable "HDRICalibrationTool.exe". ***Please do not remove this file from this directory, else it will not run.*** Feel free to make a shortcut of the executable and move that to a more accessible location.

 ### MacOS and Linux
 Note that you will need an SSH key set up in Github to get the submodule.
 You may also need to install `qt6-base` or `qt6` from your package manager software.